This is a guest post from Alicia Kazsuk, author of Plan To Be Flexible: Designing A Homeschool Year and Daily Schedule That Works For Your Family.

 10 Ways to (Not) Sabotage Your School Year

 The scene is oh-too-familiar for many of us.
-It’s late August and we homeschool moms are gearing up our “school marm” game.
+It’s late August, the school year is quickly approaching and we homeschool moms are gearing up our “school marm” game.

 We’ve spent weeks (or maybe months) planning and thinking through our school year.
 Now, like finely trained heavyweight boxers, we stand outside the ring—focused on the game plan and ready to make our move.
 We’ve picked our curriculums, sharpened our pencils and strengthened our resolve to make…it…through…every…single…page…of…the …textbook—no matter the complaining or whining that ensues!